Destreza-fencing

 Some other features to consider are whether or not the mask has a removable liner for easier cleaning and whether or not the mask comes with back of the head protection, which is recommended but not required.

-Absolute Fencing Gear offers a 350N mask that includes a leather mask protector for around $86.
-They also offer the same mask with a removable liner for around $92 and a version of the same mask with back of the head protection for about $115.
+Absolute Fencing Gear offers a 350N mask with a leather protector and removable lining for about $119.
+You can get the same mask with back of head protection for about $165

 When you are ready to start sparring against other club members you'll need to purchase a fencing jacket that meets the following requirements: